-We market our products and services primarily through our direct sales teams, our consultants, and our account relationship managers, who are based at our corporate headquarters in Nashville, Tennessee and in our satellite offices located in Laurel, Maryland and Franklin, Tennessee, as well as remote home office sales locations.
-As of December 31, 2009, our HealthStream Learning sales and relationship management personnel consisted of 49 employees and our HealthStream Research sales and consultant personnel consisted of 22 employees.
+We market our products and services primarily through our direct sales teams, our consultants, and our account relationship managers, who are based at our corporate headquarters in Nashville, Tennessee and in our additional office located in Laurel, Maryland, as well as remote home office sales locations.
+As of December 31, 2010, our HealthStream Learning sales and relationship management personnel consisted of 54 employees-of which 45 carried sales quotas-and our HealthStream Research sales and consultant personnel consisted of 25 employees-of which 15 carried sales quotas.
+As of December 31, 2009, our HealthStream Learning sales and relationship management personnel consisted of 49 employees-of which 40 carried sales quotas-and our HealthStream Research sales and consultant personnel consisted of 49 employees-of which 40 carried sales quotas-and our HealthStream Research sales and consultant personnel consisted of 22 employees-of which 12 carried sales quotas.
 Our geographically dispersed field sales organization is divided into one team focused on selling our learning products and a separate sales team focused on selling our research products.
 In addition to sales professionals, we also employ strategic account personnel that manage our largest customer relationships as well as account relationship managers and consultants who work to develop and expand relationships, including contract renewals.

-We conduct a variety of marketing programs to promote our products and services, including product catalogs, user groups and trade shows, online promotion and demonstrations, telemarketing campaigns, public relations, distribution of product specific literature, direct mail and advertising.
+We conduct a variety of marketing programs to promote our products and services, including product catalogs, user groups-including our annual customer Summit, trade shows, online promotion and demonstrations, telemarketing campaigns, public relations, distribution of product-specific literature, direct mail, and advertising.

-Over most of the last nine years, we have hosted a conference in Nashville for our customers known as "The Summit."
+Over most of the last ten years, we have hosted a conference in Nashville for our customers known as "The Summit."
 We have utilized this client conference to reach out to existing and potential customers and business partners, provide training and educational services, and demonstrate our new and existing product offerings.
 We have marketing teams that are responsible for these initiatives and for working with and supporting our product management and sales teams.
-At December 31, 2009, these personnel consisted of 12 employees.
+At December 31, 2010, our marketing personnel consisted of 16 employees.